oz/cyprio.net/wtf/2011-01-13-how-not-to-lose-15-minutes.md

 ---
-title: How not to lose 15 minutes
+title: "How not to lose 15 minutes"
 ---

 Another geeky one?
 Although it's light, this post deals with Apache, and PHP,